What is MRI?

 Magnetic resonance imaging, or MRI, uses a strong magnet and radio waves to provide clear and detailed diagnostic images of internal body organs and tissues.
 MRI is a valuable tool for the diagnosis of a broad range of conditions, including:

 - heart and vascular disease

 - joint and musculoskeletal disorders

 MRI allows evaluation of some body structures that may not be as visible with other diagnostic imaging methods.
-MRI can also image in all planes and angles with superior tissue.
+MRI can also image in all planes and angles with superior tissue contrast.

 What are some common uses of MRI?

-Imaging of the Vascular System: MRI of the heart, aorta, coronary arteries, and blood vessels is a tool for diagnosing coronary artery disease and other heart problems.
+Imaging of the Vascular System: An MRI of the heart, aorta, coronary arteries and blood vessels is a tool for diagnosing coronary artery disease and other heart problems.

 How should I prepare for an MRI?

 - Before your MRI exam, remove all accessories including hairpins, jewelry, eyeglasses, hearing aids, wigs, dentures.
 During the exam, these metal objects may interfere with the magnetic field, affecting the quality of the MRI images taken.

 - Notify your technologist if you have: